-NYU Langone’s Division of Sports Medicine offers a one-year fellowship that provides rigorous subspecialty training in arthroscopic and open reconstructive sports surgery.
-The fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) for two positions.
+NYU Langone’s Division of Sports Medicine offers a one-year fellowship under the direction of fellowship directors Laith M. Jazrawi, MD, professor and chief of the Division of Sports Medicine, and Michael J. Alaia, MD, associate professor and director of continuing medical education (CME).
+Our fellowship provides rigorous subspecialty training in arthroscopic and open reconstructive sports surgery, and is accredited by the Accreditation Council for Graduate Medical Education (ACGME) for three positions.

-Our fellows are important members of our team, who are dedicated to the care of people with athletic injuries of both the upper and lower extremities.
+Our fellows are important members of our team, who is dedicated to the care of people with athletic injuries of both the upper and lower extremities.
 Fellows’ core responsibilities include participating in weekly office hours and assisting in both basic and advanced arthroscopic and open surgical procedures.
-Fellows also lead weekly journal club meetings; assist with on-field coverage for local high school, collegiate, and professional athletic events; and participate in ongoing research projects and multimedia video presentations.
+Fellows also lead and participate in multiple weekly academic conferences; assist with on-field coverage for local high school, collegiate, and professional athletic events; and participate in ongoing research projects and multimedia video presentations.

 Sports Medicine Fellowship Objectives

 We accept three fellows a year.
 As a fellow in our program, you are assigned to a service, rotating with the other fellows at two-month intervals.
 Trainees complete a total of four months on each service.
 Our objective is to train you to become highly proficient in evaluating and treating sports injuries in the clinic, on the playing field, and in the training room, and to equip you with the surgical skills to address these problems.
 Additionally, we aim to train the highest-quality physicians who will serve as ambassadors and future pioneers of our field.